alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 // }
 ```

-Keeping the state private pushes you toward `Match`, so the error case stays handled.
+Keeping state private makes unwrapping explicit: `Match` forces handling both branches.

-Avoid adding helper methods like `ValueOrThrow()`: they reintroduce “exceptions as control flow.”
+Methods like `ValueOrThrow()` reintroduce “exceptions as control flow.”

 ### Putting it together: the Deactivate User pipeline
-Now the workflow is a few small steps, with persistence at the boundary:
+Here’s the workflow as small steps, with persistence at the boundary:

 ```csharp
 public sealed class User